sparkplusplus/sparkplusplus.github.io/docs/spark-internals/1-Overview.md

   1. Initialize SparkConf
   2. Initialize numMappers=100, numKVPairs=10,000, valSize=1000, numReducers= 36
      3. Initialize SparkContext.
-This is an important step, the SparkContext contains objectes and actors that are needed for the creation of a driver
+This is an important step, the SparkContext contains objects and actors that are needed for the creation of a driver
   4. For each mapper, a `arr1: Array[(Int, Byte[])]` is created, with a length of numKVPairs.
 Each byte array's size is valSize, a randomly generated integer.
 We may estimate `Size(arr1) = numKVPairs * (4 + valSize) = 10MB`, and we have `Size(pairs1) = numMappers * Size(arr1) ＝1000MB`
   5. Each mapper is instructed to cache its `arr1` array into the memory
   6. Then an action, count(), is applied to compute the size of `arr1` for all mappers, the result is `numMappers * numKVPairs = 1,000,000`.
 This action triggers the caching of `arr1`s